sr320/uSAFS-guide/README.md

 To subscribe to the SAFSjobs listserv, fill out the form here: http://mailman11.u.washington.edu/mailman/listinfo/safsjobs.
 Feel free to pass this on to anyone else who might have interest in subscribing.

-To post job listings to the listserv, send them to SAFSjobs@uw.edu.
+To post job listings to the listserv, send them to SAFSjobs   @    uw.edu.